purton-tech/rust-on-nails/rust-on-nails.com/content/docs/database-part-1/database-access.md

     // For the sake of simplicity, this example uses the defaults. let queries_path = "queries";

-    // Again, for simplicity, we generate the module in our project, but
-    // we could've also generated it elsewhere if we wanted to.
-    // For example, you could make the destination the `target` folder
-    // and include the generated file with a `include_str` statement in your project.

     let out_dir = env::var_os("OUT_DIR").unwrap();
     let file_path = Path::new(&out_dir).join("cornucopia.rs");